benjamin051000/modpack-factory/README.md

 # Modpack Factory 🏭

-> [!CAUTION]
-> This tool currently makes a large number of modrinth API requests.
-Use at your own discretion and be prepared to be rate-limited!

 > [!NOTE]
 > This tool is currently in a pre-alpha state.
+Here be dragons! 🐉

 This project is a command-line tool to assist in creating minecraft modpacks.